 Greener Pathways is a Program of Twin Counties Recovery Services, Inc.

-Our Health Educator provides outreach and education to general community members on the opioid crisis and resources available to people in Greene County, keeping updated on the resources and programs going on in our community.
+Our Health Educators provides outreach and education to general community members on the opioid crisis and resources available to people in Greene County, keeping updated on the resources and programs going on in our community.